go-kit/kit/transport/grpc/README.md

 [gRPC](http://www.grpc.io/) is an excellent, modern IDL and transport for microservices.
 If you're starting a greenfield project, Go kit strongly recommends gRPC as your default transport.

+One important note is that while gRPC supports streaming requests and replies, go-kit does not.
+You can still use streams in your service, but their implementation will not be able to take advantage of many go-kit features like middleware.

-And using gRPC and Go kit together is very simple.
+Using gRPC and Go kit together is very simple.

 First, define your service using protobuf3.
 This is explained [in gRPC documentation](http://www.grpc.io/docs/#defining-a-service).